 Westlake vice president Phil Sulak explained that the company couldn’t have gotten to where it is without the formidable talent of its programmers.
 “We’ve got some of the best programming talent in the industry working for us,” said Sulak.

 Westlake president Glenda Adams said that the Mac gaming market is doing very well, and her company is excited about the games they’re working on.
 “Mac gamers should see some huge announcements from us over the coming months, it’s definitely going to a fun time to be a Mac gamer,” said Adams.

 Interested in wearing Westlake colors?
 The company has

-where you can order clothes and merchandise emblazoned with the Westlake logo, including T-shirts, baseball jerseys and more.
+opened an e-store where you can order clothes and merchandise emblazoned with the Westlake logo, including T-shirts, baseball jerseys and more.